Request Information

 *All fields are required

-The IT Master's degree program is designed for students looking to pursue leadership roles in the fields of information technology.
-The Master of Science in Information Technology degree is designed to provide students the opportunity to develop knowledge, skills, and abilities relevant for the workforce.
-The program emphasizes problem-based and hands-on learning.
+The online IT Master's degree program is designed for students seeking to advance into leadership roles in the field of information technology.
+The online Master of Science in Information Technology (MSIT) degree is designed to provide students the opportunity to develop knowledge, skills, and abilities relevant to the workforce.
+The program emphasizes hands-on, problem-based learning.

 In this industry-focused curriculum, you will have an opportunity to study how to design, analyze, test, and implement systems.
 You can also explore software development management, global technology management, enterprise architecture, and technological innovations.
 You will have the opportunity to study and apply advanced technical communications throughout the program.
-Courses focus on technical topics as well as legal and ethical issues.
+Courses focus on both technical topics and legal and ethical issues.

 Fill out this brief form and an AIU Admissions Advisor will contact you and help with your degree questions.